dannypule/useful-code-snippets/mac_dev_environment_setup.md

 Number Switcher -> Tick "Show Numbers on Sidebar"

 ### [Visual Studio Code](https://code.visualstudio.com/insiders)

+Use "Settings Sync: Turn On" in VS Code or do the below:

 - setup user preferences
 - install extensions
 - setup custom keybinding for re-do. `cmd + shift + P` -> Search for 'Open Keyboard Shortcuts' -> Search for 'redo' -> edit it to `cmd + Y`